kubedb/website/content/articles/how-to-deploy-postgres-via-kubernetes-postgresql-operator final/index.md

 We have to set up the environment to deploy PostgreSQL on Kubernetes using a Kubernetes PostgreSQL operator.
 You need to have a working Kubernetes cluster and a basic understanding of PostgreSQL queries.
 Here we are using [Kind](https://kubernetes.io/docs/tasks/tools/#kind) to create our Kubernetes cluster.
 Additionally, you should install [Helm](https://helm.sh/docs/intro/install/) to your Kubernetes cluster.

 In this tutorial, We will use the Kubernetes PostgreSQL operator [KubeDB](https://kubedb.com/) to deploy PostgreSQL on Kubernetes.
-First, We need to install Kubernetes PostgreSQL operator KubeDB to our Kubernetes cluster.
+First, We need to install KubeDB to our Kubernetes cluster.
 We need a license to install KubeDB to our Kubernetes cluster.
 We can get a free enterprise license from [Appscode License Server](https://license-issuer.appscode.com/).
 To get the license we need to provide our Kubernetes cluster ID.
 To get the cluster ID we can run the following command:

 ```bash